A Foodie’s Guide to Bryant Park Winter Village in NYC – 2021

 Ice Skating at Bryant Park Winter Village

-This activity is FREE is you bring your own skates!
+Believe it or not, this activity is FREE is you bring your own skates!

 Holiday Shops at Bryant Park Winter Village

-So many different types of shops to browse.
+There are so many different types of shops to browse.
 From art to jewelry, to handbags and scarves.

 JOIN THE NEWSLETTER